-where the left side has the covariant model structure and the right side has the induced diagonal model structure (Definition \ref{Def Induced model structure}).
-This implies that the diagonal model structure is a localization of the covariant model structure \end{theone}
+which is a Quillen equivalence if $X$ is a homotopically constant simplicial space.
+Here the left side has the covariant model structure and the right side has the induced diagonal model structure (\cref{prop:induced model structure}).
+This implies that the diagonal model structure over $X$ is a localization of the covariant model structure over $X$. \end{theone}

-\begin{proof} We will use Corollary \ref{Cor Quillen adj for localizations}.
-The identity takes cofibrations to cofibrations as they are exactly the same on both sides.
-Also, Reedy fibrations clearly go to Reedy fibrations.
-So all we have to show is that if $Y \to X$ is diagonal fibration then $Y \to X$ is a left fibration.
-Clearly it is a Reedy fibration so what remains is the locality condition i.e. we have to show that for any map $F(0) \to F(n) \to X$ the following map is a trivial Kan fibration: